-In rare cases, the process of system design can be subdivided into refinement steps, where only safety or only liveness is preserved.
+In rare cases, the process of system design can be subdivided into refinement steps where only safety or only liveness is preserved.
 In most cases, however, a property required from the system inextricably combines liveness and safety aspects.
-See [4] for examples).
+See [6] or [7] for examples.

 Related to this is another issue: In many situations it is natural to first specify the normal behaviors of the system, under some simplifying assumptions, and to handle separately the exceptional behaviors, when these assumptions are not satisfied.
-The refinement step where the exceptions are recognized does not preserve liveness (since it blocks some traces), whereas the refinement step where they are handled does not preserve safety (since it adds new traces).
-The correctness of this design step therefore does not follow a priori from its structure.
+The refinement step where the exceptions are recognized does not preserve liveness (since it blocks some runs), whereas the refinement step where they are handled does not preserve safety (since it adds new runs).